 helps us understand how to make sense of the world around us since we simultaneously shape, and are shaped by it.

-In a purely academic sense (if we were looking at marketing as a subject) The Universities would say no. But I would say yes.
-Most educational institutions seem to label Marketing as a Commerce subject, but I feel this is misleading for the following reasons.
-Having a personal background in the Humanities, and not Business,Continue reading “Is Marketing A Social Science??”
+In a purely academic sense, most Universities would say no. But I would argue yes.
+Most educational institutions seem to label Marketing as a Commerce subject.
+But I feel this is misleading for the following reasons: Having a personal background in the Humanities, and not Business.
+When I began marketing I felt I had anContinue reading “Is Marketing A Social Science??”